 Does the contractor specialize in countertop repairs or specific materials?

-Does the quotation include all materials and additional fees?
+Does the estimate include all of the materials and additional fees?

-Find a countertop repair professional near you to look at the counter before settling on a price, to ensure you know exactly what work is required.
-For example, you may think you only need a simple refinish, but the contractor may be able to identify additional problems.
+Find a countertop repair pro near you to look at the counter before settling on a price to ensure you know exactly what work is required.
+For example, you may think you only need a simple refinishing, but the contractor may be able to identify additional problems.
 Countertop specialists have the skills to review the work involved, advise you on the best way to proceed, and complete the work in a timely manner.